 These friendship sorting mats help teachers demonstrate to preschoolers that being a friend and showing friendship is associated with good feelings, while doing unfriendly things is associated with negative feelings.

 These interactive booklets are designed to help preschoolers find ways in which they, personally, can be friends.
 What can a friend do?
-They can share, take turns, help, etc. The value in this activity is that it encourages preschoolers to find ways in their own lives to do these things, rather than these friendship traits being assigned to them.
+They can shake or hold hands, share, take turns, help, etc. The value in this activity is that it encourages preschoolers to find ways in their own lives to do these things, rather than these friendship traits being assigned to them.

 Since these booklets feature finger counting to make the “high-five,” they serve as a tool to teach one-to-one correspondence and number identification as well.